Natsu13/tibi/README.md

 CREATE TABLE table
 SHOW TABLES
 SELECT * FROM table [WHERE left = right]
+SELECT column1, column2 FROM table [WHERE left = right]
 INSERT INTO table (there you must send in second argument the array of data, you can call this command like a text (__*1*__)) UPDATE table SET (__*1*__) [WHERE left = right]
 DELETE FROM table [WHERE left = right]